Definitions - Unemployment Insurance

 - When you will file a claim certification each week, you are required to answer several eligibility questions.

-Claim Specialist - A claims specialist (also called a live claims agent or claims examiner) assists claimants and employers with unemployment insurance inquiries.
+Claim Specialist - A claims specialist (also called a claims agent or claims examiner) assists claimants and employers with unemployment insurance inquiries.
 Specialists also make decisions (determinations) about a claimant's eligibility for benefits and benefits charged to an employer’s account.

 Determination - A decision made regarding a claimant's eligibility for benefits.
 A monetary determination addresses whether or not the claimant earned enough wages in covered employment during the base period to qualify for benefits.
 A nonmonetary determination addresses the claimant’s eligibility for benefits based on several factors, including the reason the claimant separated from employment, and the claimant’s availability for work.
 For more, see the Denials and Payments section of the Claimant FAQs.

 Division of Workforce Development and Adult Learning (DWDAL) - DWDAL has two main functions:

 - To help a claimant find appropriate training programs to enhance the claimant's skills, knowledge, and abilities.

 - To help the claimant find a job.

 Disaster Unemployment Assistance (DUA) - DUA is an unemployment insurance program for individuals whose employment or self-employment was lost or interrupted as a direct result of a major disaster, as declared by the President of the United States (presidential major disaster declaration).

 Effective Date - Your claim effective date is the Sunday of the week in which you filed an initial claim.
 For example, if you filed a claim on Wednesday, March 4, the claim’s effective date is Sunday, March 1.
 For more, see the Claims Filing - Initial Claims section of the Claimant FAQs.